Sulstice/Sulstice/README.md

 #### Career Timeline:

-I like to tackle any job that defines itself as "challenging" will probably be more fun.
+My philosophy is: I like to tackle any job that defines itself as "challenging" will, most likely, probably be more fun.
 The more you learn the more you can connect the dots, and I feel like the hardest positions in life you learn the most.
 Don't exactly know where I will go next...

 ```